When retirement is years away, it can be hard to see how one lonely number on your annual statement equates to your whole lifestyle in retirement.

 What if you’re behind?

 It’s never too late!
-The great news is that even small amounts contributed to your super now will boost your retirement balance.
+If you’ve asked “Is my super on track?” and discovered you’re not, the great news is that even small amounts contributed to your super now will boost your retirement balance.

 Of course, the younger you start, the longer your money has to compound and grow but even if you are only a few years away from retirement, you could make a difference to your final balance by acting now.